emard/roomba-wifi/README.md

 # Wifi Module

+Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code.

+From Arduino install ESP8266 support from Boards Manager.

+set board to "NodeMCU 1.0 (ESP-12E Module)".

+open Examples -> ESP8266Wifi ->  WifiTelnetToSerial

-Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code from Arduino Examples "WifiTelnetToSerial", setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15 for Roomba:
+setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15 for Roomba:

     #define SWAP_PINS 1

+Compile and upload to board, click round blue button with right arrow.

 When monitored at USB-serial port, it will print IP address where it connected.